No-trade deal Brexit is still possible, UK minister says

 Failure to secure a deal would snarl borders, spook financial markets and disrupt delicate supply chains that stretch across Europe and beyond -- just as the world grapples with the vast economic cost of the COVID-19 outbreak.

-Prime Minister Boris Johnson, who is under pressure from opponents within his party who dislike the stringent COVID lockdowns, says a deal is preferable but that the United Kingdom could prosper without one.
+Prime Minister Boris Johnson, under pressure from opponents in his party who dislike strict COVID restrictions, says a deal is preferable but that the United Kingdom could prosper without one.
 Both sides have contingency plans for a no-deal exit.

 Britain’s Office for Budget Responsibility said last week that failure to agree a free trade deal would wipe an extra 2% off UK economic output - in addition to the 4% drop from leaving the bloc with a deal - while driving up inflation, unemployment and public borrowing.

-Talks have snagged on fishing in Britain’s rich waters, on what EU trading rules London will accept, and on how any dispute might be resolved.
+Talks have snagged on fishing in Britain’s rich waters, on what EU rules London will accept, and on how any future disputes might be resolved.

-“The EU still wants to take the lion’s share of the fishing in our waters - which is just not fair given that we are leaving the EU,” Gove told Sky.

-A trade deal would not only safeguard trade but also buttress peace in British-ruled Northern Ireland.

 German Chancellor Angela Merkel, Europe’s most powerful national leader, has said some of the EU’s 27 member states are getting impatient.

-Irish Prime Minister Micheal Martin said a deal could be done this week.
+Irish Prime Minister Micheal Martin said a deal could be done this week, while his deputy, Leo Varadkar, told the Dublin Chamber of Commerce: “We still don’t know what will happen there, but obviously we are all hopeful that we will see an FTA (free trade agreement) concluded in the next couple of weeks.”

-“There is a landing zone for an agreement,” Martin told the Irish Times.
-“We are now really in the end-game if a deal is to be arrived at this week.”

-Reporting by Sarah Young, Michael Holden, William James and Elizabeth Piper in London; John Chalmers and Gabriela Baczynska in Brussels; Padraic Halpin in Dublin; Michel Rose in Paris and Thomas Escritt in Berlin; writing by Guy Faulconbridge; editing by Paul Sandle and Kevin Liffey
+Reporting by Sarah Young, Michael Holden, William James and Elizabeth Piper in London; John Chalmers and Gabriela Baczynska in Brussels; Padraic Halpin in Dublin; Michel Rose in Paris and Thomas Escritt in Berlin; writing by Guy Faulconbridge; editing by Paul Sandle, Kevin Liffey and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.